The Global Impact of ‘Life For a Child’ with Dr. Graham Ogle

 And that is being supported by Eli Lilly and the Helmsley Charitable Trust, JDRF and many individual donors and fundraisers.
 And so, we’re pushing the “GO” button on all sorts of projects and expansions, even despite the COVID pandemic.
 That has obviously slowed things down, but we have some wonderful partners, Direct Relief as well, who help with logistics.
 And they’ve been helping with the COVID situation as well.
 And we have a whole army of our volunteers who are helping.
 And because that first conversation that we’d had.
 So, there’s a lot about to happen, and we’re very excited about all of it.

-This content was made possible in part with support from Lilly.
+This content was made possible in part with support from Lilly, an active partner of Beyond Type 1 at the time of publication.
 Beyond Type 1 maintains full editorial control of all content published on our platforms.